Tyrone Mings: Premier League

 Mings signed for Aston Villa permanently on 8 July 2019.
-The fee was believed to be an initial £20million, with add-ons that could total £25million.
+The fee was believed to be an initial £20million, with add-ons that could bring the total to £25million.

 After the UK government announced resumption of sports and Premier League announced the return of teams as part of "Project Restart" from 17 June, Mings claimed that the players were the last to be consulted and were only treated as "commodities in the game".

 On 21 September 2020, Mings signed a new four-year contract with Aston Villa.
 Following the departure of former captain Jack Grealish, Mings was announced as the new captain of Aston Villa on 14 August 2021, having served as interim captain during Grealish's injury in the second half of the 2020–21 season.

 On 27 July 2022, it was announced that Aston Villa manager Steven Gerrard had made the decision to remove the captaincy from Mings for the upcoming season, instead naming John McGinn as the new captain.
 Gerrard stated that the decision would allow Mings to focus on his own game without the added pressure of being captain, whereas Mings commented that he had no issues with the choice and only wanted what was best for Aston Villa.

 On 12 August 2023, the opening day of the 2023–24 season away at Newcastle United, Mings suffered a significant knee injury, that required him to be carried off the pitch on a stretcher.

 On 5 October 2024, after 420 days on the sidelines, Mings returned to football as a permitted overage player for Aston Villa U21s against Newcastle in the Premier League 2, playing the first 45 minutes.
 Mings returned to the first team on 30 October, in a EFL Cup defeat to Crystal Palace.

 Mings conceded a penalty on his Champions League debut on 6 November when, following a short goal kick, he erroneously picked up the ball in his own penalty area during a 1–0 loss to Club Brugge.
 His manager Unai Emery described it as 'the biggest mistake I witnessed in my career'.

 On 4 June 2025, Mings signed a contract extension to keep him at the club until 2027.

-On 1 November 2025, just minutes after coming off the bench in a 2–0 defeat to Liverpool, Mings injured his hamstring, which was set to rule him out for several months.
-Mings was removed from Aston Villa's UEFA Europa League squad and replaced by Ross Barkley.
+On 1 November 2025, just minutes after coming off the bench in a 2–0 defeat to Liverpool, Mings injured his hamstring, which ruled him out for two months.
+Mings was removed from Aston Villa's UEFA Europa League squad and replaced by Ross Barkley in his absence.
 Also in November, manager Unai Emery announced that Mings was back in the Aston Villa captaincy picture, acting as one of the first choice backups behind captain John McGinn and vice captain Ezri Konsa.

+On 20 May 2026, Mings played in the 2026 UEFA Europa League final, which Aston Villa won 3–0.